Updated October 25, 2023

-There have been innumerable merger and acquisitions in the past many who have been successful and others who unfortunately doomed.
-Recent trends show that in spite of economic uncertainties cross border merger and acquisitions are gaining importance and considered to be a vital tool for growth.
+There have been innumerable mergers and acquisitions in the past.
+Many have been successful, and others have unfortunately been doomed.
+Recent trends show that despite economic uncertainties, cross-border mergers and acquisitions are gaining importance and are considered vital tools for growth.

-Let’s consider this example from past of Daimler-Chrysler Merger which was a cross border M&A where Daimler-Benz was a German automotive company and Chrysler Corporation an American automobile manufacturer.
-This German-American marriage took place in the year 1998 and was considered as a “merger of equals”.
+Let’s consider this example from the past of the Daimler-Chrysler Merger, a cross-border M&A where Daimler-Benz was a German automotive company and Chrysler Corporation, an American automobile manufacturer.
+This German-American marriage occurred in 1998 and was a “merger of equals”.

-As the word suggest cross border includes activities that take place between two different countries.
-Hence we could imply that the cross border merger and acquisitions are basically those transactions wherein the target firm and the acquirer firm are of different home countries.
-This deal is such in which the assets and processes of the firms in different countries are combined to form a new legitimate entity.
+As the word suggests, cross border includes activities between two different countries.
+Hence, we could imply that cross-border mergers and acquisitions are basically those transactions wherein the target firm and the acquirer firm are from different home countries.
+This deal is such that the assets and processes of the firms in different countries form a new legitimate entity.

-Cross border merger and acquisitions are of two types Inward and Outward.
-Inward cross border M&A’s involve an inward capital movement due to the sale of an domestic firm to a foreign investor conversely outward cross border M&A’s involves outward capital movement due to purchase of a foreign firm.
-In spite of these differences, inward and outward M&A’s are closely linked as on a whole M&A transactions comprise of both sales and purchase.
+Cross-border mergers and acquisitions are of two types: Inward and Outward.
+Inward cross-border M&As involve an inward capital movement due to the sale of a domestic firm to a foreign investor; conversely, outward cross-border M&As involve outward capital movement due to the purchase of a foreign firm.
+Despite these differences, inward and outward M&A are closely linked as, on the whole, M&A transactions comprise sales and purchases.

-You must be wondering why firms go for cross border merger and acquisitions or what induces them to leave their home country.
-Well there are various driving forces which differ across sectors.
-Few factors which generally encourage firms for cross border M&A’s include
+You must wonder why firms go for cross-border mergers and acquisitions or what induces them to leave their home country.
+Well, various driving forces differ across sectors.
+A few factors which generally encourage firms for cross-border M&A include

 - Globalization of financial markets